mguillotfer/parkinson-microarray-analysis/README.md

 # Analysis for the paper: Whole transcriptome analysis of peripheral blood mononuclear cells from de novo and drug-naïve sporadic Parkinson’s disease patients

-This repository contains the code, figures, and results used in the analysis described in the manuscript:
+This repository contains the code used in the analysis described in the manuscript:
 **Whole transcriptome analysis of peripheral blood mononuclear cells from de novo and drug-naïve sporadic Parkinson’s disease patients**
 Francisco Navarrete1,2,3*, Marina Guillot-Fernández1*, Lorena Martínez-Hostyn1,2,3, Daniela Navarro1,2,3, José A. Molina4, Jose P. López-Atalaya1, and Jorge Manzanares1,2,3